 WiGig came up while interviewing Mano Gialusis and Pat Kannar for Dell’s Precision workstations.

-Although I’ve heard the term before, until now the technology has been shadowy.
+Until now the technology has been shadowy.
 That could change.
 Dell’s workstations are not mainstream, but the high-end wireless technology could soon be everywhere.

 The answer isn’t simple.
 WiGig and Wi-Fi are close relatives.
 The Wi-Fi alliance looks after WiGig’s standards and certification.

 Blazingly fast, but…

 WiGig is faster than Wi-Fi.
 It has speeds of up to 6 Gbps.
 It operates at least 50 times the speed of today’s desktop wireless standard.
 In theory those speeds can be boosted to 25 Gbps.
 In practice that means moving an HD movie between devices in less than three minutes.